aleksejspopovs/chicraccoon/docs/image_format.md

 After decompression, layer data contains raw pixels represented in almost row-major order.
 Quadruplets of adjacent pixels X, Y, Z, W are encoded as two bytes `ZW XY`, probably due to some endianness-related messup.

-The size of the image is not stored anywhere, but it is 600x700 for a full-size image.
+The size of the image is not stored anywhere, but it is 600x700 for a full-size image, with one exception: files in `UFORM/*` are marked as full-size, but they contain three layers:

+  - one with size 600x700 containing the refill itself
+  - two with size 156x193 containing the thumbnail for the refill (in normal and selected state)